Why We Say: Don’t Drink The Cool-Aid

 Take a moment and look back at that Mary Poppins ‘spoonful of sugar’ video.
 Did you notice how quickly you began to sing along?
 Did you notice the entranced children?
 I’m sure it wasn’t intended that way, but in retrospect, the children's hypnotized look seems to be a warning of things to come.
 Now, forty years later in the 2010s, think about the fact that those children are roughly the same age as our current leaders.
 Did they sing that song too?
 Didn't we all?

-Now that we are well into the twenty-first century, I recall Dad saying 'brainwash' that first time that I heard the Cool-Aid phrase, some forty years ago.
+Now that we are well into the twenty-first century, I recall Dad saying 'brainwash' that first time that I heard the Cool-Aid phrase, over forty years ago.
 But now, I've got a little bit more experience behind me, and can't help but wonder if my parents were aware of the extracurricular education that was occurring at that time in Chicago.
 I now believe their usage of the phrase really had little to do with drinking the drink, and had much to do with being exposed to the subliminal subterfuge that is so widespread in that area.
 Perhaps other children growing up in that time took it literally enough to allow a Jonestown to happen.

 Now today, we hear the voices of some Congressmen with the apparent attitude “not to worry, we’re only doing what’s good for you”, as if they know best.
 I look back at the Disney video and I think ‘I don’t know, maybe it’s a good thing’, then I look at the Jonestown video and I think ‘‘I don’t know, but to me that looks like a bad thing’, and I wonder if the path we follow is just too sweet for us to stray.